Videntes

 Katie Albers-Morris Photo

 Dr. Katie Albers-Morris is an Assistant Professor in English at the Rochester Institute of Technology.
+She specializes in medieval literature and digital methods for literary study, including multispectral imaging, 3D modelling, and digital environments.
 She recently finished her PhD at the University of Rochester, after defending her dissertation titled Experiencing Arab-Norman Palermo: Close Reading Cultural Heritage in 2D and 3D.
-She is a project coordinator for the Lazarus Project, helping to facilitate projects and image processing.
-In 2022, Albers-Morris became the coordinator of R-CHIVE, organizing speakers and meetings as well as upcoming conferences.
-She has recently been part of a team of historians documenting St. George’s, Bermuda under The Smith’s Island Archaeology Project and is currently helping to develop a virtual heritage tour as part of the NEH grant “Black Past Lives Matter: Digital Kormantin”.
+At University of Rochester, she was a project coordinator for the Lazarus Project, an Andrew W. Mellon Fellow in Digital Humanities, and participated in interdisciplinary projects such as The Smith’s Island Archaeology Project and the NEH grant ‘Black Past Lives Matter: Digital Kormantin’.

 Kalani Craig